LiaScript/LiaScript-Exporter/README.md

 Simply pass all arguments as `arguments` with the long name and without the starting dashes.
 This way you can generate a very detailed project configuration and overview.

+**Project settings:**

+`--project-no-meta` Disable the generation of meta information for OpenGraph and Twitter-cards.

+`--project-no-rdf` Disable the generation of JSON-LD.

+`--project-no-categories` Disable the filter for categories/tags.

+`--project-category-blur` Instead of hiding courses that do not match a selected category, blur them.

+`--project-generate-scorm12` Generate a SCORM 1.2 package for every course.
+Pass additional SCORM settings alongside this flag.

+`--project-generate-scorm2004` Generate a SCORM 2004 package for every course.
+Pass additional SCORM settings alongside this flag.

+`--project-generate-ims` Generate IMS resources for every course.
+Pass additional IMS settings alongside this flag.

+`--project-generate-pdf` PDFs are automatically generated and added to every card.
+Pass additional PDF settings alongside this flag.

+`--project-generate-cache` Only generate new files if they do not already exist.

 ### RDF & JSON-LD

 The LiaScript metainformation can be exported to RDF, either as json-ld or as n-quads.
-The option `--pdf-preview` generates a console output that can be used to inspect the result.
+The option `--rdf-preview` generates a console output that can be used to inspect the result.
 Otherwise the result is stored in a file, defined by `-o`, the file-ending is either `.jsonld` or `.nq`, depending on the `--rdf-format`

 ``` shell
 liaex --format rdf --rdf-preview -i https://raw.githubusercontent.com/liaScript/docs/master/README.md